Cromptane History, Family Crest & Coats of Arms

 The surname Cromptane was first found in Lancashire at Crompton, a township, in the borough, parochial chapelry, and union of Oldham, parish of Prestwichcum-Oldham, hundred of Salford.
-"The ancient mansion of Crompton Hall, having fallen into decay, has lately been rebuilt by the owner, Henry Travis Milne, Esq., a descendant of the feudal
+"The ancient mansion of Crompton Hall, having fallen into decay, has lately been rebuilt by the owner, Henry Travis Milne, Esq., a descendant of the feudal family of Crompton."

 Important Dates for the Cromptane family

 This web page shows only a small excerpt of our Cromptane research.
 Another 123 words (9 lines of text) are included under the topic Early Cromptane History in all our PDF Extended History products and printed products wherever possible.

 Cromptane Spelling Variations

 Cromptane has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Cromptane have been found, including Crompton, Cromptone, Crompten and others.

 Early Notables of the Cromptane family (pre 1700)

 More information is included under the topic Early Cromptane Notables in all our PDF Extended History products and printed products wherever possible.